 Ask the Yogi: Do I need to become a vegetarian?

 Q: Someone told me that all true yoga people don’t eat meat.
 Is this true?
-Do I need to become a vegetarian broccoliif I want to do yoga?
+Do I need to become a vegetarian if I want to do yoga?

 A: Although this topic comes up a lot, the practice of yoga does not promote one type of eating over another.
 Sure, some people who do yoga are vegetarians, meaning that they eat no meat products and get their protein sources from eggs, milk, and plant foods.
 Others are vegans meaning they eat only plant forms of food.
 Still many are omnivores, meaning eat they from a variety of foods including animal meats.